open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 All attributes that are specific for a messaging system SHOULD be populated in `messaging.{system}` namespace.
 Attributes that describe a message, a destination, a source, a consumer or a batch of messages SHOULD be populated under the corresponding namespace:

 * `messaging.{system}.message`: Describes attributes for individual messages
-* `messaging.{system}.destination` and `messaging.{system}.source`: Describes the destination and source a message (or a batch) are published to and received from respectively.
-The combination of attributes in these namespaces should uniquely identify the entity and describe it as precisely as possible.
-For example, if partitioning is supported, the attributes should include the partition or other important and visible to users entity properties.
+* `messaging.{system}.destination` and `messaging.{system}.source`: Describe the destination and source a message (or a batch) are published to and received from respectively.
+The combination of attributes in these namespaces should uniquely identify the entity and include properties significant for this messaging system.
+For example, Kafka instrumentations should include partition identifier.
-* `messaging.{system}.consumer` namespace describes message consumer properties
+* `messaging.{system}.consumer`: Describes message consumer properties
-* `messaging.{system}.batch` namespace describes message batch properties
+* `messaging.{system}.batch`: Describes message batch properties

 #### RabbitMQ